AntJanus/minimalist-stacey-theme/README.md

 * [Renew Life Balance](http://renewlifebalance.com)
 * [Starting My Own Family](http://startingmyownfamily.com)

+##Future Plans

+What are the future plans for this minimalist theme?

+* stabilize for this version of Stacey
+* fully implement Foundation
+* add polishing styling

+What about after that?

+* Update to Stacey 3.0
+* possibly create my own file-based CMS to circumvent dependence on Stacey

 ## Changelog

 I would like to implement a feature-based change log since I most likely won't be tagging my commits.
 The newest will be on top, the oldest on the bottom.